ZivaVatra/SDAT/README.md

 * Make sure you have enough space in "/tmp".
 This software makes use of /tmp to store both the "final scan" copy, and the "OCR scan" copy, plus any temporarily files for the OCR.
 On a 600dpi scan this means you could use a good 500MB of data in temp files.
 If you run out of space half way through a scan it can get messy (you get errors that indicate failure, but not that the reason may be lack of free space).

 * Leading from above, the software will delete its temporarily files from /tmp in the case of a successful scan and OCR.
 However if you cancel the program, or something raises an error, it does not delete the tmpfiles (this is useful for debugging).
 As such be aware you may have leftover datafiles using up space in /tmp that you may want to clear out.
+For many distros tmps is a ramdisk (tmpfs) so should be cleared on reboot, but for those where it isn't, you can accumulate a lot of wasted space.